shaileshpandit141/django-react-boilerplate/README.md

 - Send a POST request to `http://localhost:8000/api/auth/registration/verify-email/` with the verification key received in the email.

 **Re Email Verification**:
-- Send a POST request to `http://localhost:8000/api/auth/resend-verification/` with the verification key received in the email.
+- Send a POST request to `http://localhost:8000/api/auth/resend-verification/` with username to get key received in the email.

 **Token Refresh**:
 - Send a POST request to `http://localhost:8000/api/auth/token/refresh/` with the refresh token to get a new access token.

+**Access the user**:
+- Send a POST request to `http://localhost:8000/api/auth/user/` with the access token to get a userInfo.

 **Access a protected endpoint for test**:
-- Send a POST request to `http://localhost:8000/api/auth/protected/` with the refresh token to get a new access token.
+- Send a POST request to `http://localhost:8000/api/auth/protected/` with the access token to get a protected route data.

 ### API's Usages using .rest file